burakki916/RakkiBot/README.md

 ## Welcome to Rakki's bot!
-Does some useful stuff for me potentially \\
+Does some useful stuff for me potentially <br>
 ```// Dont include `[]` for the commands that take an input``` <br>

 ## Diary  :

 *The Diary portion of this bot is to help make diary entrees more neat, and in the future hopefully add some features to improve them. <br>